7 Pre-Christmas Decluttering Rules Expert Organizers Say Will Make the Holidays Easy and Stress-Free

 "Before you host any holiday gatherings, or even before you start baking to take yummy treats to parties and events, it's a great idea to take inventory of your pantry," says Grace.
 "It's incredibly frustrating to go to make a recipe and realize you don't have the ingredients you need, you don't have enough of the ingredients, or they just aren't in good condition anymore."

 It's even more frustrating if you know you have what you need to cook with but can't find it in your kitchen's cluttered state.
 To declutter your pantry, start by taking everything out of the space.
 Next, create piles: a pile to keep, a pile to discard, and a pile of items that aren't past their best but that you know you'll never use.
-These items can be given to neighbors, family, and friends or to a local food bank.
+These items can be given to neighbors, family, friends, or a local food bank.

 When placing your items back into the pantry, we recommend organizing them using transparent storage containers, such as the iDesign Linus pantry bins from The Container Store.
 These will keep everything in a home, easy for you to find in a designated space the next time you go to cook.